IwasakiKenji/IwasakiKenji/README.md

 - 👋 Hi, I’m @IwasakiKenji
-- 👀 I’m interested in Software developement, backend developing, developing games
+- 👀 I’m interested in Software developement, AI developing , data science
-- 🌱 I’m currently learning Python, C#, Unity 3D
+- 🌱 I’m currently learning Python, SQL Server
 - 📫 How to reach me: cellphone (11)96405-9512 / Linkedin: www.linkedin.com/in/gabriel-kenji-zanluchi-iwasaki-113987231 / e-mail: kenjigabriel90@gmail.com
-- 😄 Pronouns: he/him

 <!---
 IwasakiKenji/IwasakiKenji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.